A child's legal rights Gillick competency and Fraser guidelines

 How are the Fraser Guidelines applied?

-The Fraser guidelines refer to the guidelines set out by Lord Fraser in his judgement of the Gillick case in the House of Lords (1985), which apply specifically to contraceptive advice:
+The Fraser guidelines refer to the guidelines set out by Lord Fraser in his judgement of the Gillick case in the House of Lords (1985), which apply specifically to contraceptive advice.
+Lord Fraser stated that a doctor could proceed to give advice and treatment:

 - that the girl (although under the age of 16 years of age) will understand his advice;